What can Jordan, Picasso, and "Call of Duty" teach us about living a creative life?

 As an artist, creative failure often carries a certain kind of emotional sting.

-When the constant battle with the inner critic becomes a public disaster, a bad review, or dismissal of our work by those close to us, it can an exact a toll that can be hard to overcome.
+When the constant battle with the inner critic becomes a public disaster, a bad review, or dismissal of our work by those close to us, it can exact a toll that can be hard to overcome.

 For many artists, there is no “Re-spawn.”

-Of course, it is important to understand the difference between the constructive critic and the destructive critic in the quest to learn from our mistakes.
-The critic that exists only to destroy the creative spirit is really just a parasite offering little to no substantial input aside from flexing their own ego.
+Of course, it is essential to understand the difference between the constructive critic and the destructive critic in the quest to learn from our mistakes.
+The critic that exists only to destroy the creative spirit is just a parasite offering little to no substantial input aside from flexing their own ego.